Joseph Shine v. Union of India, [Writ Petition (Criminal) No. 194 of 2017]

 What is apparent on a cursory reading of these ingredients is that a married man, who has sexual intercourse with an unmarried woman or a widow, does not commit the offence of adultery.
 Also, if a man has sexual intercourse with a married woman with the consent or connivance of her husband, he does not commit the offence of adultery.

-Further, the real heart of this archaic law discloses itself when consent or connivance of the married woman’s husband is obtained – the married or unmarried man who has sexual intercourse with such a woman, does not then commit the offence of adultery.
-This can only be on the paternalistic notion of a woman being likened to chattel, for if one is to use the chattel or is licensed to use the chattel by the licensor, namely, the husband, no offence is committed.
-Consequently, the wife who has committed adultery is not the subject matter of the offence, and cannot, for the reason that she is regarded only as chattel, even be punished as an abettor.
+Further, the real heart of this archaic law discloses itself when consent or connivance of the married woman’s husband is obtained.
+The married or unmarried man who has sexual intercourse with such a woman does not then commit the offence of adultery.
+This can only be on the paternalistic notion of a woman being likened to chattel, for if one is to use the chattel or is licensed to use the chattel by the licensor, namely the husband, no offence is committed.
+Consequently, the wife who has committed adultery is not the subject matter of the offence and cannot, for the reason that she is regarded only as chattel, even be punished as an abettor.
 This is also for the chauvinistic reason that the third-party male has seduced her, she being his victim.
-What is clear, therefore, is that this archaic law has long outlived its purpose and does not square with today’s constitutional morality, in that the very object with which it was made has since become manifestly arbitrary, having lost its rationale long ago and having become in today‘s day and age, utterly irrational.
+What is clear, therefore, is this archaic law has long outlived its purpose and does not square with today’s constitutional morality.
+The very object with which it was made has since become manifestly arbitrary, having lost its rationale long ago, and having become in today‘s day and age, utterly irrational.
 On this basis alone, the law deserves to be struck down.
 That legislation can be struck down on the ground of manifest arbitrariness is no longer open to any doubt, as has been held by this Court in Shayara Bano v.
 Union of India, (2017) 9 SCC 1.

 Hon’ble Chief Justice of India, Dipak Misra (CJI and Khanwilkar J)

 Treating adultery an offence, we are disposed to think, would tantamount to the State entering into a real private realm.
 Under the existing provision, the husband is treated as an aggrieved person and the wife is ignored as a victim.
 Presently, the provision is reflective of a tripartite labyrinth.
-We make it very clear that we are not making law or legislating but only stating that a particular act, i.e., adultery does not fit into the concept of a crime.
-We may repeat at the cost of repetition that if it is treated as a crime, there would be immense intrusion into the extreme privacy of the matrimonial sphere.
+We make it very clear, we are not making law or legislating but only stating that a particular act, i.e., adultery does not fit into the concept of a crime.
+We may repeat at the cost of repetition, if it is treated as a crime, there would be immense intrusion into the extreme privacy of the matrimonial sphere.
 It is better to be left as a ground for divorce.
-For any other purpose as the Parliament has perceived or may, at any time, perceive, to treat it as a criminal offence will offend the two facets of Article 21 of the Constitution, namely, dignity of husband and wife, as the case may be, and the privacy attached to a relationship between the two.
+For any other purpose. as the Parliament has perceived or may at any time perceive, to treat it as a criminal offence will offend the two facets of Article 21, namely dignity of husband and wife, as the case may be, and the privacy attached to a relationship between the two.

 We may also usefully note here that adultery as a crime is no more prevalent in People’s Republic of China, Japan, Australia, Brazil and many Western European countries.
 The diversity of culture in those countries can be judicially taken note of.